graforlock/gilded-rose/COMMENTS.md

 7. The exercise took me a rather short time and I was trying to make it in under an hour, due to that I forgot to document clear git commit history.

 Maciej

+*ADDENDUM:*

+In retrospection, it would be good to create model classes of each respective item type.
+In Typescript then, this can be nicely factored in via discriminated unions.
+Each class would have its own updateItem overload.
+It would make code less concise, however, rather than employing a command-like updateItem pattern.